Nocatee, Florida: Education

 St. Johns County School District is the school district of the St. Johns County portion, which includes the entire census-designated place.
-The following elementary schools serve portions of the CDP: Palm Valley Academy, Pine Island Academy, and Valley Ridge Academy.
-Three middle schools serve portions of the CDP: Palm Valley, Pine Island, and Valley Ridge.
+Three elementary schools and three middle schools serve portions of the CDP.
+The elementary schools are Palm Valley Academy, Pine Island Academy, and Valley Ridge Academy.
+The middle schools are Palm Valley, Pine Island, and Valley Ridge.
 Allen D. Nease High School serves the Nocatee CDP.

 The official subdivisions of the Nocatee development in St. Johns County are zoned to the Palm Valley, Pine Island, Valley Ridge K-8 schools, and Nease.
 The portion in Duval County (not in the CDP) is zoned to Bartram Springs Elementary School, Twin Lakes Middle School, and Atlantic Coast High School.